What Are the Benefits of Pre-Workouts and Are They Safe?

 This is likely the most prevalent ingredient in pre workout supplements.
 This naturally derived ergogenic aid works to spare carbohydrate use in the body and works to block adenosine receptors and the substrates of ATP production.
 This blocks the things that make us "feel tired."
 This is also why you can get a caffeinated crash because those substrates don't go anywhere.

-Caffeine has many, many researched benefits, including improving repeated sprint performance, increase aerobic endurance via CHO sparing mechanism, increasing maximal upper body strength, as well as effecting perceived exertion levels, decreased perception of muscle pain, and improve mood.
-Loads in excess of 6mg/kg of bodyweight can result increased irritability, anxiety, blood pressure and heart palpations.
-The body has also shown the ability to build up a tolerance requiring higher doses to feel the results.
+Caffeine has many, many researched benefits, including improving repeated sprint performance, increasing aerobic endurance via CHO sparing mechanism, increasing maximal upper body strength, as well as affecting perceived exertion levels, decreasing perception of muscle pain, and improving mood.
+Loads in excess of 6mg/kg of bodyweight can result in increased irritability, anxiety, blood pressure, and heart palpitations.
+The body has also shown the ability to build up a tolerance requiring higher doses to feel the results, which is why some people opt for a non stimulant pre workout to avoid these effects.

 BCAAs/Amino Acids